 2: A higher standard of living

-Because of China’s strong economic growth these last 30 years, foreign companies investing in China while Chinese companies are getting bigger and investing in return, assisted greatly to Chinese citizens improved standard of living.
+Because of China’s strong economic growth over these last 30 years, foreign companies investing in China while Chinese companies are getting bigger and investing in return assisted greatly Chinese citizens’ improved standard of living.

 3: More independent travellers …

-Not only the new Chinese tourist is young, with an improved income, he is also more autonomous and are less afraid of the unknown.
-In fact, contrary to their parents or grandparents, more and more Chinese tourists of the new generation prefer travelling in couple, friends or even alone.
+Not only the new Chinese tourist is young, with an improved income, but he is also more autonomous and is less afraid of the unknown.
+In fact, contrary to their parents or grandparents, more and more Chinese tourists of the new generation prefer travelling with a couple, with friends or even alone.
 The activities they are attracted to are not limited to museums or historical sites.
 They enjoy more leisure activities that are more atypical such as trekking.

 4: Internet and social media